+The Group puts the health and safety of our employees to be our top priority.
 The existing occupational health and safety management systems of the two major subsidiaries of the Group have all complied with the industry-related laws and regulations of Hong Kong and Thailand, which demonstrates that the Group attaches great importance to the health and safety of its employees and is committed to creating a healthy, safe and comfortable working environment for employees.